- Registration Information

 Specific schedules will be posted 1 week before the contest.

-Exhibits should set up and register before 9:00 as the exhibit hall will be closed for judging at that time.
+- Exhibits should set up and register before 9:00 a.m.
+The exhibit hall will close for judging at that time.

 - Junior Group Performances and Documentary students need to be present for run-offs.

 1:00 p.m.-3:00 p.m.
 Run-Offs

 3:00 p.m.-3:30 p.m.
 Public Viewing of Exhibits/Exhibit Take Down

 - There will be a brief meeting following the Awards Ceremony for students moving on to National History Day

 The Ohio Union at the Ohio State University is located at 1739 N. High Street, at the corner of 12th Avenue and High Street in Columbus, Ohio.

 Click here for directions

 Two parking garages are located next door to the Ohio Union.
 You may enter off High St. or College Rd.